 In the latest episode of The Yarn Liesl Shurtliff talks about her book Red.
 Click the buttons below to subscribe to The Yarn on iTunes and Stitcher: And we have a newsletter!
 Colby and I put all kinds of stuff on there: book recommendations, other podcasts to check out, and bonus The Yarn stuff.
 Click here […]

 Can you guess the classic children’s book by its scathing one-star review on Goodreads or Amazon?
-Sigh!
-A precocious privileged judgemental child who sneaks around and spies on people learns nothing when she, inadvertently, hurts her friends feelings.
-Paparazzi in training?
+After his mother is murdered and he is chased by the hunter who did, his first desire is to…buy some sharp looking threads?
 Click here for the answer.
 One Star Review Guess Who (#1) One Star Review Guess Who […]

 Previously: Photos: Two Days of ALA (Part 1) As the sun rose on the Orlando swampland I looked out my window and thought, “I could use some coffee.”
 Then I realized they had one of those little makers in the room (complete with official looking to-go cup (see below)).
 And it was glorious.
 Caffeine addiction […]

 What just happened?
 I’m back in Michigan after a wonderful and speedy trip to Orlando for the 2016 ALA Annual Conference.
 Quick, yes, but I still managed to take a few photos along the way.
 For more ALA Annual-ness, check out these posts: Fuse #8 Production: Reflections on a Banquet | Oh, What a Time it […]